-The Company shall participate, as a non-managing participant and silent partner, sharing with the shareholders of the Real Estate entities and Ahora Asset Management (the "Servicer"), the profits/losses of the Real Estate entities,: Trova Capital S.L, Coronas Capital S.L, Magicos Capital S.L, Regalias Capital S.L, Epicure Capital S.L, Piramides Real Estate S.L, Genios Capital S.L, Cosacos Capital S.L, Tesoros Capital S.L and Robusto Capital S.L following the acquisition and management and subsequent marketing and sale of a portfolio of real estate residential assets requiring remediation held by each Real Estate entity.
+The Company shall participate, as a non-managing participant and silent partner, sharing with the shareholder of the Real Estate entities, the profits/losses of the Real Estate entities: Coronas Capital S.L, Tesoros Capital S.L and Robusto Capital S.L, following the acquisition and management and subsequent marketing and sale of a portfolio of real estate residential assets requiring remediation held by each Real Estate entity.

-The investment amount shall be repaid to the investor according to the business plan, and no later than the earlier of the date all properties have been disposed of and the date falling thirty six (36) months from the first day of the availability period (the "Maturity Date").
+Under the Joint Account Agreement the investment amount is to be repaid to the investor according to the business plan, and no later than the earlier of the date all properties have been disposed of and the date falling thirty six months from the first day of the availability period (the "Maturity Date").
+Should all the Properties not have been disposed of prior to ninety calendar days before the Maturity Date the Manager may request from the Noteholders (i) an extension of the Maturity Date for six additional calendar months, and/or (ii) consent to proceed with the sale of any unsold Properties in a competitive auction process, or a combination of (i) and (ii).

-The following table shows a reconciliation from the opening balance to the closing balance for financial assets at fair value through profit or loss:
+The tables below and overleaf show a reconciliation from the opening balance to the closing balance for financial assets at fair value through profit or loss.